CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

 -----------------

-Before starting the tutorial,  you need to perform following preparatory
+Before starting the tutorial, you need to perform the following preparatory
 steps: